crowdfavorite-mirrors/wp-contact-form-7-to-database-extension/readme.txt

 The "CFDB" plugin saves contact form submissions to your WordPress database and provides and administration page and short codes to view and display the data.
 Video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

-By simply installing the plugin, it will automatically begin to capture submissions from:
+By simply installing the plugin, it will automatically begin to capture form submissions from:

 * JetPack Contact Form plugin
 * Contact Form 7 (CF7) plugin
 * Fast Secure Contact Form (FSCF) plugin
 * Gravity Forms plugin
-* WR ContactForm plugin (BETA)
+* WR ContactForm plugin
+* Quform plugin (BETA)
+* Ninja Forms plugin (BETA)
+* Enfold theme forms

 Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.

 Contact form plugins are great but generally one thing...the ability to save and retrieve the form data to/from the database.
 If you get a lot of form submissions, then you end up sorting through a lot of email.

-Looking at your data in the WP Admin Area

 This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.